Martbul/Martbul/README.md

 ### Hi, I'm Martin Kovachki

 - 🖥️ I've been coding since sixteen
-- 🏗️ Developed backend features for podkrepi.bg
+- 🏗️ Developed a backend applications proccess for podkrepi.bg using TypeScript, NestJs and Prisma
 - 🔧 Currently working on personal projects and expanding my knowedge
 - 📖 I’m learning Odin and Zig at the moment
 - 🎓 Graduated from SoftUni in 2023